Magaly Medina: History

 In December 2016, it was announced that Medina would return to her journalistic roots by hosting "90 Matinal," the morning news segment on Latina, starting March 2017.

-Magaly TeVe Glossary
+Magaly TV, la Firme Glossary

 Chollywood

 The portmanteau of the words "Cholo" and "Hollywood," a term that is widely used in Peru to describe its local show business of actors, musicians, comedians, TV presenters, soccer players and, now, reality TV stars.

 (Not to be confused with the portmanteau of "China" and "Hollywood" used by some journalists covering Chinese film productions).

 La Urraca

 "The magpie" was the symbol of Magaly Medina's program since its inception.

 Ampay

 This is a controversial word of Quechua origin, used to determine situations in which someone is found doing something hidden.
 It is also a word commonly used while Peruvian children play Hide & Seek, in which the seeker yells "Ampay!" alongside the name of the person that they have found.

-The success of the space of Mrs. Medina is due to the famous "ampays," which was usually paparazzi footage, shot by her team of "chacales," of celebrities cheating on their significant others [also nicknamed "jugadores" (players)] or sportsmen drinking on the streets.
+The success of the space of Medina is due to the famous "ampays," which was usually paparazzi footage, shot by her team of "chacales", of celebrities cheating on their significant others [also nicknamed "jugadores" (players)] or sportsmen drinking on the streets.